In the Mystic Land of Egypt: Theme and music

 The piece in D minor and 2/4 time is marked Con moto (quasi marcia).
 A synopsis of scenes by the composer mentions that first native soldiers pass through a village, followed by a soft song from a boat on the Nile.
 An Arab plays on a pipe, then the song is repeated by the orchestra, finally also by the returning soldiers.

 The composer scored the work for a tenor or high baritone to perform the song, a male choir (or quartet) of soldiers, and a "colourful" orchestra including saxophones, banjos, mandolins, and marimba.
 In performance, the voices are often replaced by instruments.

 A motif of a descending chromatic scale is introduced in the beginning, repeated throughout the piece in both the melody as the harmony, in the end inverted.
 The unifying element has been called "an attractive musical device, though hardly Egyptian".

-Selected recodings
+Selected recordings

 A historic recording of the work, conducted by the composer, was reissued in 2002 in a collection of his light music.
 In 2008, it was included in a collection of Golden Age of Light Music: Globetrotting, with several works by English and American composers of "exotic, mostly tropical settings the listener becomes the beneficiary of a riot of imagination".